Healthdirect Free Australian health advice you can count on.

 How is rhabdomyolysis treated?

-Rhabdomyolysis is usually treated in hospital, with intravenous fluids to help the body produce enough urine and prevent kidney failure.
-Medication may be given to correct the electrolyte imbalance in the blood.
+Rhabdomyolysis is usually treated in hospital through an intravenous (IV) drip.
+The fluids help your body produce enough urine and prevent kidney failure.
+You many need medicine to correct the electrolyte (mineral and salt) imbalance in the blood.
+Any medicine that would be a risk factor for rhabdomyolysis is stopped.

 Early diagnosis and treatment of rhabdomyolysis and its causes increases your chances of a full recovery.